-Universal basic pension (earnings tested): Age 65 (gradually rising by six months a year to 67 from 2024 to 2027) with at least three years of residence from ages 15 to 65 (Danish nationals) or at least 10 years of residence including the last five years before the pensionable age (foreign nationals).
+Universal old-age basic pension (Folkepension, earnings tested): Age 65 (gradually rising to age 67 from 2019 to 2022 and to age 68 by 2030) with at least three years of residence from ages 15 to 65 (Danish nationals) or at least 10 years of residence including the last five years before the normal retirement age (foreign nationals).
 The full pension is paid with at least 40 years of residence from ages 15 to 65.